416 Ilam Road, Fendalton, Christchurch 8052

 The impact forces generated during running can place significant stress on the musculoskeletal system, leading to various injuries and conditions.

-1. Patello Femoral Pain Syndrome.
-Sometimes known as ‘runner’s knee’, pain is centralised near the kneecap, commonly associated with long-distance running.
+1. Runners Knee.
+Pain is centralised near the kneecap and is commonly associated with long-distance running.

 2. Plantar Fasciitis.
 Inflammation of the plantar fascia ligament located between the toes and heel is commonly associated with prolonged training on hard surfaces.